King County Water Taxi: King County Ferry District

 In April 2007 the county formed the special-purpose King County Ferry District to take over operations of both the West Seattle and Vashon Island passenger-only ferries.
 The district is funded through a property tax levied on all property in the county.
-The ferry district took over operation of the West Seattle/Downtown Seattle route from King County Metro on April 27, 2008.
+The ferry district took over operation of the West Seattle/Downtown Seattle route from King County on April 27, 2008.

 In April 2009, the West Seattle route was renamed from the Elliott Bay Water Taxi to the King County Water Taxi.
 Later that year, on September 28, 2009, the Vashon Island/Downtown Seattle route was transferred from Washington State Ferries and became the second King County Water Taxi Route.
 King County Ferry District leased the catamaran MV Melissa Ann from Four Seasons Marine Services to operate the Vashon Island route.
 In addition to being more stable, the catamaran was also faster than the ships operated by the Washington State Ferries reducing travel time from 30 to 22 minutes.

 In April 2010, the West Seattle route began operating year-round service from a newly rebuilt dock at Seacrest Park that allowed for wheelchair access.
 At the same time the West Seattle route started operating with the catamaran MV Rachel Marie (a sister ship of the Melissa Ann), also leased from Four Seasons Marine Services.
 The leased Sightseer was returned to Argosy Cruises.

 In March 2013, the District added a third vessel to its fleet by acquiring the MV Spirit of Kingston that had been previously used on the failed SoundRunner ferry between Kingston and Downtown Seattle.
 The Spirit of Kingston is the first vessel to be owned by the ferry district.
 It was assigned to the West Seattle route where its smaller size, and more efficient engines proved a better fit than the Rachel Marie.
 The new vessel allowed the Rachel Marie to serve as a backup, saving the district on rental and lease expenses.

 In 2014, the district received federal grants that allowed it to purchase two ships specifically designed for the needs of the King County Water Taxi.